 Volunteering is often just the next step for engaged donors.
 In fact, that’s where most volunteers start.
 By posting volunteer opportunities on your Mightycause page, you can help inspire people interested in your cause to donate their time in addition to their dollars.
 It can also be a great way for people who may not be able to donate much money to help your cause in a meaningful way.

-You can sort your supporters by the events they’ve volunteered for, and add donor records with Advanced Pro.
+You can sort your supporters by the events they’ve volunteered for, and add donor records with Advanced.
 Custom tagging makes it easy to organize your supporters in all of the roles they play at your nonprofit, and you can even message them through the Mightycause platform!

 Build Your Army of Supporters

-You can recruit for events and day-to-day help using the Calls to Action tool, but you can also post positions that require a little bit more skill and will help your nonprofit go even further.
+You can recruit for events and day-to-day help using the Opportunities tool, but you can also post positions that require a little bit more skill and will help your nonprofit go even further.
 Such as:

 - Bookkeepers and accountants